Mirantis/mke-docs/content/docs/getting-started/obtain-license.md

    have not yet been added as a Designated Contact.
 To remedy this, contact your Designated Administrator.

-3. In the top navigation bar, click **Environments**.
+2. Click **Environments** in the top navigation bar of the MKE web UI.

-4. Click the **Cloud Name** associated with the license you want to download.
+3. Click the **Cloud Name** that is associated with the license you want to download.

-5. Scroll down to **License Information** and click the **License File URL**.
+4. Scroll down to **License Information** and click the **License File URL**.
    A new tab opens in your browser.

-6. Click **View file** to download your license file.
+5. Click **View file** to download your license file.

 {{< callout type="info" >}}

-Though MKE is generally a subscription-only service, Mirantis offers a free trial license by request.
-Use our [contact form](https://www.mirantis.com/contact) to request a free trial license.
+Though MKE4 is generally a subscription-only service, you can obtain a free trial license from Mirantis.
+Make your request using the [Mirantis contact form](https://www.mirantis.com/contact).

 {{< /callout >}}

-## Set the license in MKE web UI
+## Set the license

-1. Log in to your MKE instance using an administrator account.
+1. Log in to the MKE web UI with an administrator account.

-2. In the left panel, navigate to **Admin Settings** -> **License**.
+2. In the left-side navigation panel, navigate to **Admin Settings** -> **License**.
 3. Paste the token as a string into a **license key** text box, or click **Choose File** and select a license key (.lic) file from a modal.

    ![Add a license](img/add-a-license.png)

-4. Click **Save settings**.
-MKE will automatically update with the new settings.
+4. Click **Save settings** to update the MKE4 license.

 ## Set the license in the configuration

-1. Set the license token under ``spec.license.token`` in the MKE 4 configuration file:
+1. Set the license under ``spec.license.token`` in the MKE4
+   configuration file:

     ```yaml
     spec:
       license:
-        token: <your-license-token>
+        token: <your-license-file>
     ```

 2. Apply the license: